Welcome! Bienvenue! Bienvenido!

 This gathering is specifically intended for young adults (18-30 years of age), but older adults and children may attend the common prayers as space allows.
 Pastors of all ages, seminarians and older adult group leaders should register if interested in attending.
 Please remember, priority to attend will be given to young adults and their group leaders.

 Due to limited space, we regrettably cannot guarantee your ability to attend or any assistance with housing.
 With late registration, you might also need to provide for your own meals.
 We will do everything we can to accommodate and welcome you.
 Thanks for your understanding and your interest in joining us!

-Messiah will be welcoming brothers from the Ecumenical Community of Taizé in France along with young adult (18-30 years of age) pilgrims from across the region (and perhaps beyond) on April 27-28, 2018.
+Messiah Lutheran and other area congregations will be welcoming two brothers from the Ecumenical Community of Taizé in France along with young adult (18-30 years of age) pilgrims from across the region (and perhaps beyond) on April 27-28, 2018.
 The Taizé Community is an ecumenical Christian monastic community in Taizé, Saône-et-Loire, Burgundy, France.
 It is composed of more than one hundred brothers, from Catholic and Protestant traditions, who originate from about thirty countries across the world.
 It was founded in 1940 by Brother Roger Schütz, a Reformed Protestant.

 Many young people come to Taizé every year, but how can they be encouraged to pray and work with others in the places where they live?
 The notion of a pilgrimage of trust wants to address this concern through large and small prayer gatherings throughout the world.
 At these, participants are invited to encounter others, and in doing so often discover much more.
 The pilgrimage of trust is first of all a meeting; with the Risen Christ and with others.
 Thanks to the times of prayer together, we make ourselves available for God.
 Through sharing and hospitality, everyone agrees to overcome barriers and differences in order to welcome and enrich one another.